haseebanwar/create-react-pkg/README.md

 #### `npm test` or `yarn test`

-This command runs your tests with Jest test runner.
+Runs your tests with Jest test runner.

 #### `npm run build` or `yarn build`

-Creates an optimized production build of your package that can be published to NPM.
+Creates an optimized production build of your package in CommonJS, ES Module, and UMD formats.

 ## Philosophy